mike-ward/mde-site/_posts/2016-04-24-release-1-26-emojis.md

 It’s not a perfect solution, but it’s close enough.
 Keep in mind that these need to encoded as UTF-8.
 Windows Notepad is not UTF-8 (it’s Windows 1252).
-This is reason why I don’t use curly quotes (accept for this paragraph :smile:).
+This is reason why I don’t use “curly quotes” (accept for this paragraph :smile:).

 ### Pace of Change